This tutorial should take approximately 20-30 minutes to complete.

 - Copy each request from this guide into your CLI console to run it against your connected Notecard.

-Now, you're ready to send your first request.
-Copy and paste the following request into the in-browser terminal (click the COPY button below).
+Copy and paste the following request into the in-browser terminal (click the TRY IT button below).

 Hit Enter and you'll see a response similar to the example output.